kileruncio/maclaurin-theorem/README.md

 ## What it is

-Application to calculate and draw Maclaurin's theorem with precision represented by `n`
+Application to calculate and draw Maclaurin's theorem for `sin(x)` and `cos(x)` with precision represented by `n`

-## Folder Structure

-The workspace contains two folders by default, where:
+## What is here

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies, it means nothing

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- `Main.exe`: ready to run on Windows vesion of the code

+>I don't know shit about python
+>Sometimes weird things happen.
+If you want you can tell me about them

+## What is the reason

+I had to do this for my class at uni, feel free to use it